greenwashing

 Consumer Ideas of Sustainability Versus Company Ideas

-H&M (and the court) said they were measuring against the wrong bar.
-A sweater with some recycled fiber was more sustainable than a sweater with no recycled fiber, their regular product.
-They were living up to all the promises they made.
+H&M (and the court) said they measured against the wrong bar.
+Their regular product, a sweater with some recycled fiber, was more sustainable than a sweater with no recycled fiber.
+They were living up to all their promises.

 Exact Claims Made

-The Lizama case hinged on the exact wording of the claims made.
-The court relied greatly on the exact wording that the company used both on the product and in supplemental materials on its website.
+The Lizama case hinged on the exact wording of the claims.
+The court relied extensively on the exact wording that the company used on the product and in supplemental materials on its website.
 The plaintiff relied on the same materials, so the only dispute was in the meaning.

 What Did the Labeling/Website Say?

-The labeling on and around the product, and the text on the website, made certain claims about the environmental effects and sustainability of their Conscious Choice sweater.
+The labeling on and around the product and the text on the website made specific claims about the environmental effects and sustainability of their Conscious Choice sweater.
 The ones in dispute in this case are:

 • “The shortcut to more sustainable shopping.”